 - The Commission on Accreditation for Law Enforcement Agencies (CALEA) - https://www.calea.org/

 - President’s Task Force on 21st Century Policing - https://cops.usdoj.gov/pdf/taskforce/taskforce_finalreport.pdf

 Resolution of Support for Black Lives Matter & Advocates

 Cedar Rapids City Council passed a resolution on June 19, 2020 officially declaring their support and commitment to addressing priorities brought to the City through the local Black Lives Matter Movement and Advocates for Social Justice.
 At the meeting, City Council approved and agreed to move forward on all seven priorities, with establishment of a Citizen Review Board being agreed upon by both groups as the highest priority to implement quickly.
 A copy of the resolution can be found on the city’s website..

 Public Engagement Framework

-The City has developed a 90-day plan for public engagement to establish the framework for an independent Citizen Review Board (CRB).
-The process will encompass three phases: Process Development, Public Engagement, and Results/Recommendations.
-Presentations regarding progress for City Council and the public will take place on July 28, August 25 and September 22 (or at a Council special meeting in September).
+The City developed a 90-day plan for public engagement to establish the framework for an independent Citizen Review Board (CRB).
+The process encompassed three phases: Process Development, Public Engagement, and Results/Recommendations.
+Presentations regarding progress for City Council and the public took place on July 28, August 25 and September 22 (or at a Council special meeting in September).

 90-Day Action Plan